GoogleCloudPlatform/pgadapter/README.md

   replaced by the output_pattern string, wherein capture groups are allowed and their order is specified via the matcher_array item.
 Match replacement must be defined via %s in the output_pattern string.
 Set matcher_array to [] if no matches exist.
+Alternatively, you may place the matching group names directly within the output_pattern string using matcher.replaceAll() rules (that is to say, placing the item within braces, preceeeded by a dollar sign);
+  For this specific case, matcher_array must be left empty.
 User-specified patterns will precede internal matches.
-Escaped and general regex syntax matches Java RegEx syntax; more information on the Java RegEx syntax found here: https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html
+Escaped and general regex syntax matches Java RegEx syntax; more information on the Java RegEx syntax found
+  here:
+  https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html
     * Example:
         {